Enochian magic: The Angelical Keys

 The Angelical Keys, also known as the Calls or Enochian Keys, are a central component of Enochian magic.
 These keys are a series of rhetorical exhortations which function as evocations when read in the Enochian language.
-They are used to effect the "opening of 'gates' into various mystical realms."
+They are used to affect the "opening of 'gates' into various mystical realms."
 These realms may include elemental realms, sub-elemental realms, or the Thirty Aethyrs, depending on which key is used.

 There are a total of nineteen Angelical Keys in Enochian magic.
 The first eighteen keys are typically associated with opening gates to the realms of elements and sub-elements.
 In Enochian magic, these realms are often mapped onto the Great Tablet, a complex symbolic diagram used in Enochian ritual work.

 The nineteenth key is specifically used to open gateways to the Thirty Aethyrs.
 The Aethyrs are envisioned as concentric rings that expand outward from the innermost Aethyr to the outermost.
 They are often viewed as a map of the entire universe, with each Aethyr providing access to unique spiritual insights and experiences.
 Exploring these Aethyrs is seen as a journey through different levels of spiritual consciousness and understanding.